AndyWeasley2004/cse15l-lab-reports/Command-Research Continue.md

 Command:
       echo -n "Java is"; echo "interpreted as object-oriented language"
 Result:
-      Java isinterpreted as object-oriented language
+      Java is interpreted as object-oriented language
       (two echo commands should print in two lines, but one with -n) If we don't use -n option, it would be like:
       Java is